somritabanerjee/cme216-spring-2020/Reading Questions/AD.md

 The next questions refer to video "4.1 Automatic Differentiation Overview."

-Floating point numbers on a computer are represented using only a finite number of digits.
-As a result, when representing numbers like $$\pi$$, the result of an operation (addition, subtraction) or even simply $$1/3$$, there is always a small error that is proportional to the unit roundoff $$u$$.
-Denote fl the floating point representation of a number.
-Then for example:
+Real numbers on a computer are represented using only a finite number of digits.
+The format that is used is called the floating point representation.
+Because of this, when representing numbers like $$\pi$$, the result of an operation (addition, subtraction) or even simply $$1/3$$, there is always a small error that is proportional to the unit roundoff $$u$$.
+Denote fl the floating point representation of a real number or the result of an operation.
+Then, for example:

 $$ \text{fl}(\pi) \approx \pi + u \pi $$